-Country Institution Module ECTS Lithuania General Jonas Žemaitis Military Academy of Lithuania Propaganda and Information Warfare 5
+Country Institution Module ECTS Lithuania General Jonas Žemaitis Military Academy of Lithuania Terrorism Studies 5

 Minimum Qualification of Instructors Language English Minimum English skills at Level B2 of the Common European Framework of Reference for Languages (CEFR).
-J Extensive experience of teaching and/or conducting relevant research in the academic field of the study course.
+Extensive experience in teaching and/or conducting relevant research in the academic field of the study course.